unosquare/embedio/README.md

 Fluent Example:
 ---------------

-Many extensions methods are available to allow to create a web server instance with fluent method syntax.
+Many extension methods are available.
+This allows you to create a web server instance in a fluent style by dotting in configuration options.

 ```csharp
 namespace Company.Project